erickm93/tk-bank-api/README.md

 ```

 ## Specifications
-This is a [Restful](https://restfulapi.net/ "Restful API explanation") API, so it follows it convetions for routes.
+This is a [Restful](https://restfulapi.net/ "Restful API explanation") API, so it follows it conventions for routes.

 ### Errors